Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 "In theory.
 Though, the University of Folctha has not in fact formally opened, yet."

 Ray brightened.
 "Right!
 Yeah!
 They’re building the campus out west past the palace.
-So, you’re gonna be on the faculty, or…?"
+So, you’re gonna be on the faculty, or...?"

 "I hold the equivalent of a doctorate in mathematics.
 My specialty is in topology."